ilanschnell/mastermind/README.md

 more then 5 guesses are necessary to break the code.

-Instead, we pick a guess (from all possible codes) which minimizes the maximun number of remaining `S` over all 14 possible guesses:
+Instead, we pick a guess (from all possible codes) which minimizes the maximum number of remaining `S` over all 14 possible guesses:

     min(possible, key=lambda p: max(sum(score(s, p) == resp for s in S)
                                         for resp in responses))